buildwithdan/flask-portfolio/api/content/posts/Blog-3.md

-title: Everyday Tech: Coding, Music, and Beyond
+title: Everyday Tech for Coding, Music, and Beyond
 date: 2023-06-20
 published: True
 Blog: 3

-# Everyday Tech: Coding, Music, and Beyond

 In this post, I'm sharing the tech setup that supports my everyday activities from coding to listening to music.